bajamircea/bajamircea.github.io/_posts/2022-05-31-mock-fake-spy.markdown

 ## transaction_test.h

 We first create a mock type to replace the source `contacts_db`.
-For each method that the mock implements we use in this case the macro `MOCK_METHOD1`.
+For each method that the mock implements we use in this case the macro `MOCK_METHOD`.
 The macro declares the target function, and a member variable that is used to store a state machine which drives the implementation of that function.